aditya9710/AnimationToSimulation/README.md

 https://github.com/cyberbotics/blender-webots-exporter.git

 On loading the '.wbt' file in Webots, the Supervisor property has to be checked to 'True' for a robot node.
-This allows control of the objects in the world through a Python script.
-The script then simply translates the defined nodes to the same coordinates as that in the animation frames.
-Later, physics can be applied to check of the animation is a feasible simulation of real-world behaviour.
+This allows control of the objects in the world through a controller script.
+The script simply translates the defined nodes to the same coordinates as that in the animation frames.
+Later, physics can be activated to check if the animation is a feasible simulation of real-world behaviour.